yeates/yeates.github.io/index.md

 ## About Me

 Welcome to Yongsheng's home page.
-He is a first-year Ph.D. student at the [University of Rochester](https://www.cs.rochester.edu/), under the supervision of Professor [Jiebo Luo](https://www.cs.rochester.edu/u/jluo/).
+He is a second-year Ph.D. student at the [University of Rochester](https://www.cs.rochester.edu/), under the supervision of Professor [Jiebo Luo](https://www.cs.rochester.edu/u/jluo/).
 Yongsheng is broadly interested in the field of computer vision and machine learning, with a specific focus on visual generation and editing.
 He interned at Adobe Research and MSRA.

 ## News